quicksilver/Plugins/README.markdown

 About Quicksilver Plugins on Github
 ===================================

 This repository contains the current source code of all the Quicksilver Plugins / Modules.
-If you're having issues with any of the plugins, feel free to log them at the [issue tracker](http://github.com/tiennou/blacktree-elements-public/issues).
+If you're having issues with any of the plugins, feel free to log them at the [issue tracker](https://github.com/quicksilver/Plugins/issues).

-Always be sure to check the [Google Groups](http://groups.google.com/group/blacktree-quicksilver/topics?gvc=2) first incase there's a solution to your problem.
+Always be sure to check the [Google Groups](http://groups.google.com/group/blacktree-quicksilver/topics?gvc=2) first incase there's a solution to your problem, as well as the [QSApp.com Wiki](http://qsapp.com/wiki/).

 Before You Try It Out